VinodSridharan/Credit-Karma-Clean-Transactions-Exporter/Production/README.md

 - For single year extractions use Presets or use date range (e.g., 2023, 2024).
 - Best practice: Log out soon after download completes

+**Known Limitations:**

+- **Credit Karma may change its website structure, UI, or tools** - This is expected and may cause unknown issues or the extension to stop working
+- If the extension stops working after previously working fine, Credit Karma may have updated their website
+- Check the GitHub repository for updates or report issues if the extension becomes incompatible with Credit Karma's latest changes

 ---

 ## Troubleshooting